Significance tests of feature relevance for a black-box learner: Numerical examples

-This subsection presents a simple example to illustrate the differences between the proposed tests and other existing blackbox tests, including the holdout randomization test (HRT; \citep{tansey2018holdout}), the leave-one-covariate-out test (LOCO; \citep{lei2018distribution}), the permutation test (PT; \citep{breiman2001random,ojala2010permutation}), and the holdout permutation test (HPT; \citep{tansey2018holdout}).
-For PT, we use the scheme of \citep{ojala2010permutation} to permute multiple hypothesized features $\bm{X}_{\mathcal{S}}$, on which we refit the model.
-Algorithm \ref{algo:PermT} summarizes the procedure for the permutation test.
-Note that we exclude CRT here due to its enormously expensive computing in refitting a model many times.
+{ This subsection presents a simple example to illustrate the differences between the proposed tests and other existing black-box tests, including the holdout randomization test (HRT; \cite{tansey2018holdout}), the leave-one-covariate-out test (LOCO; \cite{lei2018distribution}), the permutation test (PT; \cite{breiman2001random,ojala2010permutation}), and the holdout permutation test (HPT; \cite{tansey2018holdout}).
+For PT, we use the scheme of \cite{ojala2010permutation} to permute multiple hypothesized features $\bm{X}_{\mathcal{S}}$, on which we refit the model, and the permutation size is 100.
+Algorithm 2 in Appendix B summarizes the procedure for the permutation test.
+Note that we exclude CRT here due to its enormously expensive computing in refitting a model many times.}

-To alleviate the high computational cost of refitting, HPT uses data-splitting into a training sample and a test sample.
+{ To alleviate the high computational cost of refitting, HPT uses data-splitting into a training sample and a test sample.
 Then it fits only one time on training data and performs the permutation test over the test sample with the trained model.
-On our content, we generate HPT in \citep{tansey2018holdout} by simultaneously permuting multiple hypothesized features $\bm{X}_{\mathcal{S}}$.
+In our context, we extend HPT in \cite{tansey2018holdout} by simultaneously permuting multiple hypothesized features $\bm{X}_{\mathcal{S}}$.}

-One issue with the PT and HPT is that permutations of hypothesized features usually alter the dependence structure between $\bm{X}_{\mathcal{S}}$ and $\bm{X}_{\comp{\mathcal{S}}}$.
+{ One issue with the PT and HPT is that permutations of hypothesized features usually alter the dependence structure between $\bm{X}_{\mathcal{S}}$ and $\bm{X}_{\comp{\mathcal{S}}}$.
 As a result, the sampling distribution based on permuted samples may differ from the null distribution.
-For example, the simulated example in Appendix B.2 indicates that both HPT and PT lead to dramatically inflated Type \rom{1} errors.
+For example, the simulated example in Appendix B.2 indicates that both HPT and PT lead to dramatically inflated Type \rom{1} errors. }

-{In this section, we generate a random sample of size $N=1000$.
+In this section, we generate a random sample of size $N=1000$.
 First, $\bm{X}=(X_1, \cdots, X_5)^\intercal$ follows a uniform distribution on $[-1,1]$ with a pairwise correlation $\rho_{ij} = 0.5^{|i-j|}$; $i,j = 1,\cdots, 5$.
 Second, the outcome $Y$ is generated as $Y = 0.02(X_1 + X_2 + X_3) + 0.05 \epsilon$, where $\epsilon \sim N(0,1)$.